PatrickJTaylor/pengWann/docs/installation.md

 Note that building `pengwann` from source entails compiling a small Rust extension, meaning that a suitable version of the Rust compiler must be available on the host machine.
 This requirement does not usually hold when installing from PyPI, as pre-built wheels are provided for most commonly used platforms and architectures.

-If you do need to build from source and your host machine is lacking a Rust compiler, the [rustup](https://rustup.rs/) utility can easily be used to install one.
+If you do need to build from source and your host machine is lacking the Rust compiler, the [rustup](https://rustup.rs/) utility can easily be used to install it.
 :::

 ## Platform support